fly-apps/rate-limiter-demo/README.md

 fly apps open --app $APPNAME
 ```

-You may find the `fly machine run` command more convenient for casual experimentation and/or scripting.
+You may find the `fly machine run` command to be useful for casual experimentation and/or scripting.

 When done, delete your machine using the command in the setup section.